Skip to content

 22. Hike the Vikos Gorge

-The trail length is 12 km and takes about 6 hours to complete, starting from the village Monodendri and ending in Vikos.
+The trail length is 12 km and takes about 6 hours to complete, starting from the village of Monodendri and ending in Vikos.
 On the way, you will find scenic views of the gorge, vibrant wildlife, and cooling springs to jump into.

 Backpacking Greece Travel Costs

-But let’s find out what are the average travel costs in Greece?
+But let’s find out what the average travel costs are in Greece.

 Accommodation Costs